-- Exploration: to prove the existence, extent and economic viability of a mineral resource and to inform quarry design.
+- Exploration to prove the existence, extent and economic viability of a mineral resource and to inform quarry design.
 Methods of exploration include drilling of boreholes, trial pits and seismic surveys.
-Much of this work is permitted development. - Site preparation: involving all activities that are necessary before the extraction of the mineral can take place.
-This typically includes constructing access roads, processing plant and site offices, the removal of soil and overburden and its storage or disposal and the creation of screening. - Extraction: the process of removing the minerals from the ground and preparing them for use.
+Much of this work is permitted development. - Site preparation involving all activities that are necessary before the extraction of the mineral can take place.
+This typically includes constructing access roads, processing plant and site offices, the removal of soil and overburden, its storage or disposal and the creation of screening. - Extraction is the process of removing the minerals from the ground and preparing them for use.
 Different techniques will be used for this depending on the type of mineral, and may include blasting, excavation or use of a high pressure water jet.
 Once the mineral is removed from the ground, it then has to be processed.
 Again, this varies on the type of mineral, but can include crushing, screening, separation, refining, washing, drying and blending.
 Finally, different minerals produce varying amounts of solid and liquid waste that are deposited within or close to the quarry by backfilling voids, surface tips and settlement lagoons. - Restoration and aftercare: once the minerals have been extracted, the quarry will be restored to an agreed use, often agriculture, forestry, amenity or commercial uses.
-The operator of the quarry is normally responsible for the maintenance and aftercare of the restored site for a number of years.
+The operator of the quarry is normally responsible for the maintenance and aftercare of the restored site for a number of years. - 6.3.3 Minerals sites which are no longer in use, should therefore be the subject of a restoration and aftercare strategy which identifies and delivers the most appropriate use for that site.
+That afteruse will depend upon a number of factors, including the location of the site and surrounding land uses, its scale and form, its hydrology, and risks relating to stability or contamination.